 Episode 60 Lost in Translation: Hilarious English Mix Ups on Your Adventures Abroad

-In this month’s Ladies Who Travel segment on the Global Travel Planning Podcast (episode 60), Tracy is joined by Shelly and Melissa for a fun and insightful conversation about the language mix-ups and cultural quirks travellers encounter around the world.
+In this week’s episode of the Global Travel Planning Podcast, Tracy is joined by guests Shelly and Melissa for a fun and insightful conversation about the language mix-ups and cultural quirks travellers encounter around the world.

 From English slang misunderstandings to tips for communicating in non-English-speaking countries, this episode is full of laughs and practical advice.